thomas-lamiaux/rocq-prover.org/data/tool_pages/platform/principles.md

 ## The Rocq Platform from a technical point of view

-Technically the Rocq Platform is a GitHub repo containing:
+Technically the Rocq Platform is a [GitHub repository](https://github.com/coq/platform) containing:

 - Information on packages included in the Platform and their versions, sources, build instructions.
 This information is either given as an opam repo, or there will be automated scripts to generate the opam repo from it.